SPS-L/Discrete-controller-handling/SysCon 2024/Readme.md

-# Decoupled IBM, the most simplified and fastest IBM
+# Decoupled IBM, the most simplified Jacobian, and fastest IBM
 The codes for the case studies of the paper "Decoupled Interpolation-based Method for Numerical Simulation of Digital Controllers" published in SysCon 2024 are included.
 ## How to use
 The files of the project are paired together.
 For all the test systems, please run the SRM file first, then the IBM, and finally the decoupled IBM.